python-students-summer2024/lists-exercise-yr2313/README.md

 - `main.py` - this file must call the `assess_mood()` function defined in the file named `mood_assessor.py`.
 - `data` / `mood_diary.txt` - this file must be automatically created by your program.
 It will store the user's mood entries.

+### Verify your program runs correctly

+Make sure that your program behaves as expected when you run it.
+Review the requirements and compare your work to them.
+Any requests for user input or printed output should match exactly the samples given in the instructions.
+Pay attention to details, such as the number of spaces, the number of newlines, the use of punctuation, etc.

 ## Testing your work

 Included in the given code are some tests, using the **pytest** testing framework.
 These tests should all pass if the code in each function is done correctly.